ExeVirus/autobox/README.md

 ## Sample

-To get a sample of what Autobox can let you do, uncomment the "init.lua" file's last line, which loads "eaxmple.lua".
-Then load up a creative world with autbox enabled and start placing and rotating and digging some "autobox:example" and "autobox:wagon" nodes to get a feel for the mod.
+To get a sample of what Autobox can let you do, uncomment the "init.lua" file's last line, which loads "example.lua".
+Then load up a creative world with autobox enabled and start placing and rotating and digging some "autobox:example" and "autobox:wagon" nodes to get a feel for the mod.

 Happy *Auto*boxing!